GoatedChopin/game_rocket_frontend/README.md

+# Game Rocket

-Game Rocket is a crowdsourced recommendation algorithm for video games using natural language processing (i.e., sentiment analysis and word2vec topic modeling) to recommend games based on a variety of common game descriptors.
+A crowdsourced recommendation algorithm for video games using natural language processing (i.e., sentiment analysis and word2vec topic modeling) to recommend games based on a variety of common game descriptors.
 This repo is a frontend web application which speaks to the backend recommender API to allow for non-programmers to access its recommendations more easily.

 Although I plan to host this site at a permanent domain in the near future, here are some screenshots detailing the general layout: